Tikso 2026 is made possible with the support of:

 Connecting the region with global trends in technology and innovation for social impact

-Bringing Latin American and Caribbean actors closer to the latest trends, tools, and models that promote development and social transformation.
+Bring Latin American and Caribbean actors closer to the latest trends, tools, and models that amplify development and social transformation.

-Strengthen capacities in organizations and leaders in the impact ecosystem
+Strengthen capabilities in organizations and impact ecosystem leaders

-Offer practical spaces, workshops, and specialized content that improve skills in technology, project management, resource mobilization, and sustainability.
+Provide practical workshops, specialized content, and hands-on learning spaces that improve competencies in technology, project management, resource mobilization, and sustainability.

-Promote a more coordinated and collaborative social ecosystem in the region
+Foster a more articulated and collaborative social ecosystem in the region

-Facilitate dialogue between social organizations, companies, public entities, academia, and aid agencies, promoting strategic connections that translate into real partnerships.
+Facilitate dialogue among social organizations, businesses, public entities, academia, and international cooperants — promoting strategic connections that translate into real, lasting alliances.

 Mobilize resources and generate international funding opportunities.

-Through the Investment and Connection Wheel, we seek to open spaces for high-impact projects to access investors, donors, funds, and strategic partners.
+Through the Funding and partnerships for Development Matchmaking Event, we seek to open spaces for high-impact projects to access investors, donors, funds, and strategic partners.

 - Impact investors